KittiKovacs/Quahog_Bulletin-MS3/README.md

 - They are also able to create, edit or delete categories as well as posts.
 There is an additional menu item available for Admin only named Create Board that serves this purpose.

+#### Error handling

+- I created templates and routes to handle 404 and 500 errors.

 ### Features left to implement